SanMurakami/misskey-wiki/en/help/faq.md

 # Some users have "nekomimi (cat ears)" on their icons.
 What is "Cat"?

-"Cat" is one of Misskey's mysterious feature.
+"Cat" is one of Misskey's mysterious features.
 "Cat" users have cat ears on their icons, and 「な」(na) in notes are replaced with 「にゃ」(nya).

 You can enable "Cat" in Settings.
 Remote users will see you as a "Cat" too.